Dynamic Neural Fields

 What is lava-dnf?

 lava-dnf is a library within the Lava software framework.
 The main building blocks in Lava are processes. lava-dnf provides processes and other software infrastructure to build architectures composed of DNFs.
-It also provides tools to direct sensory input to neural architectures and to read output, for instance for motor control.
+In particular, it provides functions that generate connectivity patterns common to DNF architectures.

 The primary focus of lava-dnf today is on robotic applications: sensing and perception, motion control, behavioral organization, map formation, and autonomous (continual) learning.
 Neuromorphic hardware provides significant gains in both processing speed and energy efficiency compared to conventional implementations of DNFs on a CPU or GPU (e.g., using [cedar](https://cedar.ini.rub.de) or [cosivina](https://github.com/cosivina)).